 - 1. The 128-bit Straddled AXI4-Stream is visible and option for Ethernet MAC+PCS/PMA with 40G and 50G line rate options. - 2.
 The 256-bit Regular AXI4-Stream is visible and option for Ethernet MAC+PCS/PMA with 40G Line rate only. - 3.
 The MII interface is visible and is the only option for the Ethernet PCS/PMA core. - 4.
 Clause 74 (BASE-KR FEC) logic is not supported for Base-R. - 5.
-Clause 108 (RS-FEC) is not supported for Base-R, 40G speed and also for runtime switchable mode. - 6.
-Clause 74 (BASE-KR FEC) and Clause 108 (RS-FEC) both can be selected in Vivado IDE but during functional operation only one can be enabled at a time using the respective control signals.
+Clause 91 (RS-FEC) is not supported for Base-R, 40G speed. - 6.
+Clause 74 (BASE-KR FEC) and Clause 91 (RS-FEC) both can be selected in Vivado IDE but during functional operation only one can be enabled at a time using the respective control signals. - 7.
+GTM integrated hard FEC.
+Only applicable for Devices with GTM. - 8.
+The Statistics Counters are available in the register map only when you enable the Include Statistics Counters option.
+Otherwise, the Statistics Counters are not available. - 9.
+Statistics Resource Type block RAM option will be provided in the future release.